 - c.)
-Swimskins: - (i) Swimskins may be removed after the swim segment, except in the standard distance and shorter events. - Swimskins must be 100% textile material, which is defined as materials consisting of natural and/or synthetic, individual and non-consolidated yarns used to constitute a fabric by weaving, knitting and/or braiding (this generally refers to suits made only from nylon or lycra that do not have any rubberized material such as polyurethane or neoprene); - (iii) In standard and shorter distance events, swimskins have to be worn for the whole duration of the event, for other distances swimskins may be removed after the swim segment; - (iv) Swimskins used during the whole duration of the race must comply with the uniform regulations.
-Swimskins used only during the swim segment must comply with the wetsuit section of the applicable Guidelines Regarding Authorised Identifications for middle- and long-distance events. - (v) Swimskins can be used in all water temperatures. - d.)
-Wetsuits: - (i) Wetsuits cannot exceed 5 mm thickness anywhere.
-If the wetsuit is made in two pieces, the combined thickness in the overlapping areas may not exceed the 5 mm thickness limit, +/- 0.3 mm tolerance is admissible. - (ii) Propulsion devices that create an advantage for the athlete, or a risk to others, are forbidden; - (iii) The most external part of the wetsuits will fit to the athletes' body tightly while they are swimming; - (iv) A wetsuit may cover any part of the body except the face, hands and feet.
+Swimskins: - Swimskins must be 100% textile material, which is defined as materials consisting of natural and/or synthetic, individual and non-consolidated yarns used to constitute a fabric by weaving, knitting and/or braiding (this generally refers to suits made only from nylon or lycra that do not have any rubberized material such as polyurethane or neoprene); - (ii) For Elite, U23, Junior, Youth and Para triathlon standard and shorter distance events, swimskins are not allowed; - (iii) For Age-Group athletes in all events and distances swimskins are allowed; - (iv) Swimskins must be removed after the swim segment; - (v) In standard and shorter distance events, swimskins have to be worn for the whole duration of the event, for other distances swimskins may be removed after the swim segment; - (v) Swimskins used during the whole duration of the race must comply with the uniform regulations.
+Swimskins used only during the swim segment must comply with the wetsuit section of the applicable Guidelines Regarding Authorised Identifications; for middle- and long-distance events; - (vi) Swimskins can be used in all water temperatures. - d.)
+Wetsuits: - Wetsuits cannot exceed 5 mm thickness anywhere.
+If the wetsuit is made in two pieces, the combined thickness in the overlapping areas may not exceed the 5 mm thickness limit, +/- 0.3 mm tolerance is admissible; - (ii) Propulsion devices that create an advantage for the athlete, or a risk to others, are forbidden; - (iii) The most external part of the wetsuits will fit to the athletes' body tightly while they are swimming; - (iv) A wetsuit may cover any part of the body except the face, hands and feet.
 When mandatory, the wetsuit must cover at least the torso; - (v) There is no limitation regarding the length of the zipper; - (vi) Wetsuits must comply with the applicable Guidelines Regarding Authorised Identifications. - e.)
-Electronic devices may be used in the competition unless they are distracting the athlete from paying full attention to their surroundings. - f.)
-Illegal Equipment: - (i) Athletes must not use or wear: - Artificial propulsion devices; - Flotation devices; - Gloves;
+Electronic devices may be used in the competition unless they are distracting the athlete from paying full attention to their surroundings; - f.)
+Illegal Equipment: - (i) Athletes must not use or wear: - Artificial propulsion devices; - Flotation devices;

-- Socks, except when use of wetsuits are mandatory; - Wetsuits or any part of the wetsuits when they are forbidden; - Non-certified swimsuits; - Snorkels; - Bib numbers (in non wetsuit swim only) - Headphone(s), headset(s) or technical earplug(s), which are inserted or covering the ears, except ear protection plugs; - Safety inflatable device (tube) which has been deployed.
-If deployed the athlete must retire from the race. - Suits, vests, or any clothing having any part made of rubberized material such as polyurethane or neoprene. - Buoyancy shorts - (ii) Any jewellery deemed to be a hazard to themselves or other athletes.
-(Athletes may be requested to remove any such items.)
+- Gloves; - Socks, except when use of wetsuits are mandatory; - Wetsuits (including neoprene caps) or any part of the wetsuits when they are forbidden; - Non-certified swimsuits; - Snorkels; - Bib numbers (in non-wetsuit swim only); - Headphone(s), headset(s) or technical earplug(s), which are inserted or covering the ears, except ear protection plugs; - Safety inflatable device (tube) which has been deployed.
+If deployed the athlete must retire from the race; - Suits, vests, or any clothing having any part made of rubberized material such as polyurethane or neoprene; - Buoyancy shorts. - Any jewellery; deemed to be a hazard to themselves or other athletes.
+(Athletes may be requested to remove any such items.) - Watches.
+This non allowance applies to Elite, U23 and Junior races in Standard and shorter distances.
+Exceptionally the Head Referee may allow the use of watches.